woctezuma/match-steam-banners/README.md

 Data is available in [`download-steam-banners-data/`](https://github.com/woctezuma/download-steam-banners-data).

-The most recent data snapshot was downloaded in August 2020 with [this Colab notebook][colab-notebook-download].
+The most recent data snapshot was downloaded in August 2020 with [this Colab notebook][download_steam_banners].
 It consists of 19,049 **vertical** Steam banners resized from 300x450 to 256x256 resolution.

 ## Usage